FastDSAC: Unlocking the Potential of Maximum Entropy RL in High-Dimensional Humanoid Control: Introduction

 Compounding the exploration difficulty is the inherent susceptibility of critic networks to severe value overestimation in high-dimensional action spaces.
 As the action space expands, critics are frequently queried on state-action pairs lying far from the training distribution (OOD).
 In these sparse regions, neural approximations suffer from severe extrapolation error, generating spurious Q-value spikes \citep{Bhatt2019CrossQBN,neumann2024vlearnoffpolicylearning}.
 This issue is exacerbated in high-dimensional settings where the policy tends to over-exploit these approximation artifacts, aggressively shifting towards regions where the critic erroneously predicts high returns \citep{seo2025coarsetofineqnetworkactionsequence}.
 Crucially, standard mitigation strategies, such as clipped double Q-learning, are often insufficient to suppress this overestimation bias in complex dynamics \citep{kuznetsov2020controllingoverestimationbiastruncated,Duan2020DistributionalSA}.
-Even recent parallelized approaches, utilizing either standard architectures or discrete distributional critics \citep{obandoceron2025simplicialembeddingsimprovesample,shukla2025fastsac}, struggle to resolve this instability, leading to suboptimal convergence.
-Compounding the general challenge of overestimation, discrete critics introduce inevitable quantization errors that distort the return distribution, further compromising the value fidelity required for high-precision control.
-This underscores the necessity of a continuous distributional critic, serving as a robust mechanism to simultaneously eliminate quantization artifacts and mitigate overestimation in high-throughput settings \citep{DuanDSACv2}.
+Even recent parallelized approaches, utilizing either standard architectures or discrete distributional critics \citep{obandoceron2025simplicialembeddingsimprovesample,kang2025entropyregularizingactivationboosting}, struggle to resolve this instability, leading to suboptimal convergence.
+Beyond overestimation, discrete critics rely on fixed supports and discrete atoms: when reward scales vary widely across tasks, the support range itself becomes an additional tuning burden, while quantization errors induced by finite atoms can further exacerbate value overestimation.
+Such discretization artifacts further compound extrapolation errors, compromising the accurate value estimation required for high-precision control.
+This motivates a continuous distributional critic, which can better preserve value fidelity while mitigating both high-dimensional overestimation and quantization artifacts in high-throughput settings \citep{DuanDSACv2}.